 \subsection{Coordinate-Dependent Channel Model (CD-CM)}

 It is worth noting that the integral regions of $I_{T}$ and $I_{R}$ are restricted to their corresponding element surface areas, respectively, which does not correspond to the volume property of ${\rm{d}}{\Delta {\bm{t}}_n}$ and ${\rm{d}}{\Delta {\bm{r}}_m}$ in a point to point manner.
-Lemma \ref{LemmaZbyXY} allows us to tackle the problem stated previously in a non-point-to-point manner, facilitating the derivations of $I_{T}$ and $I_{R}$.
-One can obtain $\bm{H}_{mn}$ by plugging them back into \eqref{eq:MP2MP-Channel-2}.
+Lemma \ref{LemmaZbyXY} allows us to tackle the issue, facilitating the derivations of $I_{T}$ and $I_{R}$.
+One can obtain $\bm{H}_{mn}$ by plugging the results in Lemma \ref{LemmaZbyXY} into \eqref{eq:MP2MP-Channel-2}.
 The following theorem demonstrates our derived result. \begin{theorem} For communications occurred between an $M$-element TX surface and an $N$-element RX surface, both located in the Cartesian coordinate system with arbitrary placements, and each surface comprises antenna elements with an equal element area, $s_{T}$ and $s_{R}$ for TX and RX, respectively, the near-field LoS channel for the $mn$-pair is established as

 where the factor $\varrho_{mn}$ is given by

 \end{theorem} \begin{proof} See appendix \ref{TheoremChannelModelProof}. \end{proof}